 Making a difference to research so that it genuinely helps patients can be better than medicine itself.
 As a person with particular health conditions, or as a member of a particular community, you are in a position to share insights and experiences which might never have occurred to the researchers and which alter their thinking.
 To contribute to research aimed at improving life for those with a condition that you share is humbling.
 It not only feels the right thing to do, it means that you can stretch yourself, learn lots, and be a part of a team who share your passion for making a positive impact for the future.
 What can be more brilliant than that?
 You will join an ever growing movement which raises awareness about the importance of research, breaks down barriers and myths, and which contributes to a brighter world of better health and quality of life for us all.

-Zoë Gray, NIHR Centre for Engagement and Dissemination
+Zoë Gray, NIHR

 Tina Coldham, Mental Health User Consultant, Trainer & Researcher, former Chair of INVOLVE Advisory Group

 This guide has been written for patients, carers and members of the public who are interested in getting involved in health or social care research.
 It aims to answer the questions that people frequently ask when they first get involved in research.

 Here is the list of questions this guidance will answer:

 - have I got the right experience to be involved?